Non-Cartesian Guarded Recursion with Daggers: Application: Semantics of Guarded Symmetric Pattern matching

-Symmetric pattern-matching \cite{sabry2018symmetric} is a typed reversible language, based on Theseus~\cite{james2014theseus}, first introduced as a general framework for pure quantum programming -- \ie~quantum computing with only reversible operations and no measurement -- but which can also manipulate infinite data types, such as lists.
-This interaction with infinite data is the first of its kind in the context of pure quantum computing.
-The syntax of symmetric pattern-matching is simple and close to the type system.
-In that regard, it can be seen as the $\lambda$-calculus for reversible programming.
+Symmetric pattern matching \cite{sabry2018symmetric} is a typed reversible language, based on Theseus~\cite{james2014theseus}, first introduced as a general framework for pure quantum programming -- \ie~quantum computing with only reversible operations -- which works with infinite data types, such as lists (which is unique in the pure quantum literature).
+The syntax of symmetric pattern matching is simple and close to the type system, and we see it as the $\lambda$-calculus for reversible programming.

-There are several recent refinements of the original paper \cite{sabry2018symmetric}, such as connections with linear logic and infinitary proofs~\cite{chardonnet2023curry}, a full denotational semantics and adequacy for its higher-order classical reversible fragment~\cite{nous2021invcat, nous2024invrec}, and a full denotational semantics and completeness result for its first-order quantum fragment~\cite[Chapter 3]{me-thesis}.
-The denotational semantics of the full higher-order quantum language is an open question (see \cite[Section~5.2]{me-thesis} for further detail on this specific matter).
+There are several refinements of the original paper \cite{sabry2018symmetric}, such as connections with linear logic and infinitary proofs~\cite{chardonnet2023curry}, a full denotational semantics and adequacy for its higher-order classical reversible fragment~\cite{nous2021invcat,nous2024invrec}, and a full denotational semantics and completeness result for its first-order quantum fragment~\cite[Chapter 3]{me-thesis}.
+The denotational semantics of the full higher-order quantum language is an open question (see \cite[Section~5.2]{me-thesis}).

-The requirements for a category to be an interpretation of higher-order pattern-matching are: \begin{enumerate} \item a rig structure, interpretating tensors and sum types; \item Parameterised fixed points for functors interpreting type judgements, allowing for guarded inductive types; \item a \emph{join} structure, to interpret iso abstractions, the first-order functions of the language; \item a dagger structure, to account for the reversibility of first-order functions of the language; \item an enrichment in a cartesian closed category, permitting a higher-order language with a (guarded) $\lambda$-calculus on top of functions; \item a fixed point operator in the enrichment category, to interpret (guarded) recursion. \end{enumerate} We detail all those points below, with the corresponding syntax adapted to guarded recursion.
-We use the same construction as in the previous section; namely, we fix a $\oplus$-semicartesian dagger rig category $\CC$, we write $\NN$ for the category of sequences of dagger epimorphisms as objects and arbitrary natural transformations, and we write $\QQdag$ for its full subcategory of morphisms that admit a dagger.
+The required structure to be an interpretation of higher-order pattern matching is: \begin{enumerate} \item a rig structure, interpretating tensors and sum types; \item parameterised fixed points for functors, allowing for guarded inductive types; \item a \emph{join} structure, to interpret iso abstractions, the first-order functions of the language; \item a dagger structure, to account for the reversibility of first-order functions of the language; \item an enrichment in a cartesian closed category, permitting a higher-order language with a (guarded) $\lambda$-calculus on top of functions; \item a fixed point operator in the enrichment category, to interpret (guarded) recursion. \end{enumerate} We detail all those points below, with the corresponding syntax adapted to guarded recursion.
+The full syntax and typing rules are detailed in Figures~\ref{fig:syntax} and \ref{fig:typing}.
+We fix a $\oplus$-semicartesian dagger rig category $\CC$; we write $\NN$ for the category of sequences of dagger epimorphisms as objects and arbitrary natural transformations, and we write $\QQdag$ for its full subcategory of morphisms that admit a dagger.